Healthy Office Snacks That Aren’t Boring

 - Parm Crisps – these oven baked chip alternatives make the perfect healthy office snack.
 They are a delicious low-carb, high protein snack.

 - Skinny Pop – this popcorn has super simple ingredients, nothing artificial, no GMOs and no gluten.
-It is only 39 calories per cup and contains a goof amount of fiber!
+It is only 39 calories per cup and contains a good amount of fiber!

 - Paleo Bread – another awesome option are the delicious Mikey’s English Muffins.
 They would make a great snack if you are able to store them in your office freezer and pop them into a toaster!